D5185, 5185, 25035

 On May 12th 1979 the SRPS operated a railtour which included the freight only line from Dyce Jct to Fraserburgh.
 25034 & 25035 were the chosen motive power for the day north of Aberdeen though the 20mph restriction on the branch did not promote much in the way of high speed running.
 The train is seen here at Fraserburgh awaiting to return south.

-The following seven views come from an interesting document scavenged from the pages of Ebay.
-It was a series of typed legal size sheets featuring tabular histories of many Class 25's, apparently mostly those which had been allocated to Scottish depots.
+From the middle of June until November 25035 was reported out of service at Polmadie, then spending time at Glasgow Works from November 1979 to April 1980 for generator (N4) repairs.
+The views below come from an interesting document scavenged from the pages of Ebay.
+It was a series of typed legal size sheets featuring tabular histories of many Class 25s, apparently mostly those which had been allocated to Scottish depots.
 Many photographs had been pasted onto the pages, in between the text, some had been cropped and many appeared to be printed by the photographer.
 Although the quality of some of the photographs is not great, the whole document is a fascinating testament to how far we enthusiasts will go to record our hobby.

 1980

 During March approximately six hundred locomotives were awaiting attention of which only one third (about 160) were out of traffic for scheduled repair.
-For the Class 25's fifty eight were laid up, the Class 31's had thirty out of traffic, whilst for the Class 47's one out of every five machines was awaiting some sort of attention.
-Eight Class 25's had been out of traffic for at least three months (25035/42, 25113/147/177/191, 25234/252).
-For 25035 it is reported to have been noted out of use at Polmadie during the middle of June 1979, then later moved to Glasgow Works (see views above) and released back into traffic by June 1980.
+For the Class 25s fifty eight were laid up, the Class 31s had thirty out of traffic, whilst for the Class 47s one out of every five machines was awaiting some sort of attention.
+Eight Class 25s had been out of traffic for at least three months (25035/42, 25113/147/177/191, 25234/252).
+For 25035 it is reported to have been noted out of use at Polmadie during the middle of June 1979, then later moved to Glasgow Works and released back into traffic by June 1980.

 After almost five years on the Scottish Region 25035 moved to Crewe during November.
 This was the last move for 25035, being joined in July 1985 by sister 25034.
 On November 19th the 06.55 Gloucester - Birmingham was in the hands of 25035.
 During December 25035 visited Derby for generator (N4) repairs.